 A.2 Delegate Certificates Issued by STI-SCA or V-SCA to VoIP Entity

-The TNAuthList extension of a delegate certificate identifies the set of TNs that are within the scope of authority of the delegate certificate.
-The TNAuthList extension of delegate end entity or intermediate certificates is always passed by value as described in sub-clause 5.3.6.
+The TNAuthList extension in a pass-by-value delegate certificate identifies the set of TNs that are within the scope of authority of the delegate certificate.
+In this case, the TNAuthList extension of delegate end entity or intermediate certificates is always included as described in sub-clause 5.3.6.

 A.2.1 Delegate Intermediate Certificate

 The following example shows a delegate intermediate certificate issued by an STI-SCA to a VoIP Entity.
-The certificate contains a by-value TNAuthList extension with TN granularity, and a CRL Distribution Point extension referencing the CRL hosted by the issuing STI-SCA.
+The certificate contains a pass-by-value TNAuthList extension with TN granularity, and a CRL Distribution Point extension referencing the CRL hosted by the issuing STI-SCA.

 Certificate: